ronkok/Hurmet/docs/en/manual.md

     divideBy(a, b)
         return a / b

-    private function waterDensity()
-        return '62.4 lbf/ft³'

-The word `private` may be written before a function.
-Private functions cannot be called from outside the module.

 A Hurmet document can load an entire module into a variable with a fetch statement, like this:

 steel = fetch("under-construction") = !